-Feel free to interactively play with CARLO in some scenarios we provide by running python play.py --scenario intersection where you can replace scenario name as "intersection" or "lanechange".
+Feel free to interactively play with CARLO in some scenarios we provide by running where you can replace scenario name as "intersection" or "lanechange".
 These scenarios are also visualized in Fig. 1.
 In the code, you can see the use of step function, which transitions the environment from its current state to the next state given the action and returns the new observation.
-Mathematically, it first draws a sample from $f(\cdot|s, a)$ where $s \in S$ is the current state, and then returns a sample from the observation distribution Ω conditioned on the new state.
+Mathematically, it first draws a sample from $f(\cdot|s,a)$ where $s \in \mathcal{S}$ is the current state, and then returns a sample from the observation distribution Ω conditioned on the new state.